caente/caente.github.com/_posts/2015-12-14-understanding-the-aux-pattern-on-shapeless.md

 res3: List[Int] = List(1)
 ~~~

-You'll notice that `filter` on the `HList`.
-It is filtering at the type level.
+The `filter` is filtering at the type level.
 It doesn't care about the values them selves, it can only filter by type.

 Most of the logic that you code in shapeless is for the compiler,
 not runtime.[[1]](https://gitter.im/milessabin/shapeless?at=5665d5ef835961e946e1be6d)

-We can do similar operations with a coproduct.
+Similar operations are possible for a coproduct.

 ~~~
 @ import shapeless._